Create and Manage Meetings

 Create New Meeting Type

-1. Give your meeting a name.
+1. Enter a meeting name.
 Prospects can use meeting names to decide which type of meeting to book with you.

-2. Select a meeting duration from the drop-down.
+3. Select a meeting duration from the dropdown.

-3. (Optional) Click Edit next to the meeting link to customize the URL.
+4. (Optional) Enter a custom URL next to the meeting link to customize the URL.

 Follow the steps below to complete setup for your selected scheduling page type: